Rainforest: Tropical rainforest

-Tropical rainforests are characterized by a warm and wet climate with no substantial dry season: typically found within 10 degrees north and south of the equator.
+Tropical rainforests are characterized by a warm and wet climate usually with no substantial dry season: typically found within 10 degrees north and south of the equator.
 Mean monthly temperatures exceed 18 C during all months of the year.
 Average annual rainfall is no less than 168 cm and can exceed 1000 cm although it typically lies between 175 cm and 200 cm.

 Many of the world's tropical forests are associated with the location of the monsoon trough, also known as the Intertropical Convergence Zone.
 The broader category of tropical moist forests are located in the equatorial zone between the Tropic of Cancer and Tropic of Capricorn.
 Tropical rainforests exist in Southeast Asia (from Myanmar (Burma)) to the Philippines, Malaysia, Indonesia, Papua New Guinea and Sri Lanka; also in Sub-Saharan Africa from the Cameroon to the Congo (Congo Rainforest), South America (e.g. the Amazon rainforest), Central America (e.g. Bosawás, the southern Yucatán Peninsula-El Peten-Belize-Calakmul), Australia, and on Pacific Islands (such as Hawaiʻi).
 Tropical forests have been called the "Earth's lungs", although it is now known that rainforests contribute little net oxygen addition to the atmosphere through photosynthesis.